Twee

 This is your roll to weather external action, influence, or attack.

-- Reroll your Swing
+- Reroll your Vibe

-- add attribute level
+- add attribute bonus

 Roll to Discern